saitamasahil/skyscraper/README.md

 Since autumn 2023 this repo, which you have reached, is the official successor of Lars' awesome Skyscraper and also the official version used in RetroPie.
-Read all about the change since then [here](https://gemba.github.io/skyscraper/CHANGELOG/).
+Read all about the [changes since then](https://gemba.github.io/skyscraper/CHANGELOG/).
 Happy scraping!

 Skyscraper was temporarily maintained by [Joe Huss](https://github.com/detain/skyscraper) (2022-2023).
 The original project is by